-This website details my work on a 1951 Willys Pickup Truck project.
+This website details my 1970 Chevy C10 Pickup Truck project.
 A lot of these pages have information and pictures from other people's projects from the Internet.
-As I finish these parts on my Willys, I will update pictures and information on my actual vehicle.
+As I finish these parts on my C10, I will update pictures and information on my actual vehicle.

 I wanted to get an older pickup for a project vehicle.
 I had a few goals:

 I decided that I was not going to restore the truck.
-I felt that I would "re-power" or "resto-mod" the truck.
-Resto-mod is generally considered to be where the outside of the vehicle is kept relatively stock, and the drive train and possibly the interior is updated.
-I read a few books and joined the WillysTech mailing list to learn more.
+I felt that I would "resto-mod" the truck.
+Resto-mod is generally considered to be where the outside of the vehicle is kept relatively stock, and the drive train and possibly the interior are updated.
+I read a few books and read up on the Internet to learn more.